CHAPTER 9-B. FISCAL ADMINISTRATOR

 should not be appointed for the political subdivision as provided for in this Chapter.
 The

-date the motion is filed.
+motion is filed.
 If the political subdivision consents to the appointment of a fiscal

 administrator, a joint motion by the attorney general and the political subdivision, along with